Conviction overturned after chemist testified while on meth

 GREAT FALLS, Mont.
 (AP) — A Montana judge ordered a new trial for a man convicted of possessing methamphetamine after learning a state crime lab employee ingested meth before testifying to convict him.

-District Judge John Parker decried the “manifest hypocrisy” of chemist Derek Thrush having meth in his system while helping convict another man in a drug case.
+“The manifest hypocrisy in this situation — when a Montana Department of Justice Employee with meth in his system testified and helped secure another man’s meth possession conviction — is abhorrent,” District Judge John Parker wrote Thursday.

-Thrush’s testimony in February confirmed meth residue was found in a glass pipe James Donald Bachtell was carrying when he was arrested in June 2017.
+Chemist Derek Thrush’s testimony confirmed meth residue was found in a glass pipe James Donald Bachtell was carrying when he was arrested in June 2017.

-Court records say Thrush later confided to a co-worker that he ingested meth during his drive to the trial.
+Bachtell was convicted of felony criminal possession of dangerous drugs on Feb.
+13.

 Most Read Nation & World Stories